Persistent Genital Arousal Disorder (PGAD) | What is it and How Can Pelvic Floor Therapy Help?

 - male anatomy may experience sensations of arousal and ejaculation or orgasm without an erection

 The causes of PGAD can vary, which is why accurate diagnosis by a trained doctor is essential.

 A thorough evaluation will include a detailed medical history, mental health history, medications, diet, risks of vascular/neurologic disorders, examination of the external genitalia, a pelvic exam and possible labs to look at hormone levels.

 Imaging via pelvic ultrasound/doppler may also be used to rule out pelvic masses.
 Your doctor may also do neurological testing if they suspect any implications of the nervous system, including the pudendal nerve.

-How Pelvic Floor Physical and Occupational Therapy Can Help
+How Pelvic Floor Physical therapy Can Help

 Some of the modalities used at Femina Physical Therapy can include (but are not limited to):